gigobyte/Haskell/README.md

 "The design of the data structures is the central decision in the creation of a program.
 Once the data structures are laid out, the algorithms tend to fall into place, and the coding is comparatively easy." - [Brian W. Kernighan and Rob Pike  - "The Practice of Programming"](http://ptgmedia.pearsoncmg.com/images/9780201615869/samplepages/020161586X.pdf)

 "Making illegal states unrepresentable is all about statically proving that all runtime values (without exception) correspond to valid objects in the business domain." - [John A De Goes](https://twitter.com/jdegoes/status/1089949149628375040)

+"GOTO was evil because we asked, 'how did I get to this point of execution?'
+Mutability leaves us with, 'how did I get to this state?'" - [Jessica Kerr](https://twitter.com/jessitron/status/333228687208112128)